AmplifierDevel/Aspiranet/README.md

 - Pushing a git commit to the repository

 It is also possible to trigger the build directly from the Netlify interface under *Deploys > Trigger Build*

+### Payment processing
+Heroku is hosting the PHP file processing payments on the server side.
+To install a local copy
+1. Download and install the Heroku CLI.
+2. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.

+`heroku login`

+3. Clone the repository

+`heroku git:clone -a aspiranet-payment`

+`cd aspiranet-payment`

+4. Deploy your changes

+`git add .`

+`git commit -am "make it better"`

+`git push heroku master`

 ## Credits